lunasec-io/lunasec/docs/pages/overview/introduction.md

 Most security tools are hard to use, closed source, or both.
 We believe that open source is the best choice for production software.

 We designed LunaSec to be simple to use for normal developers without an advanced understanding of software security or cryptography.
-LunaSec does its best to provide clean and easy APIs, ship with plenty of examples and docs, and will always be _open source_ so that you can debug or fix problems yourself.
+LunaSec does its best to provide clean and easy APIs, ship with plenty of examples and docs, and will always be open source or source available so that you can debug or fix problems yourself.

-Most of the security vendor software we've used takes months to get onboarded with due to a lengthy sales process.
-After signup, you can be blocked when the black box VM image they give you ships with bugs.
+Most of the security vendor software we've used takes months to get onboarded with due to a lengthy sales process, After signup, you can be blocked when the black box VM image they give you ships with bugs.
 You can't patch the bugs because you can't change the source code.
 You're stuck.